prateekmalhotra/finding-value/files/AN/AN_catalyst.md

-Here is a catalyst and equity analysis for AutoNation, Inc. (AN).
+Here is a detailed catalyst analysis for AutoNation, Inc. (AN).

 ### **1) Header**